grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Prometheus Remote Write.md

 ## Grafana Cloud Setup

-For sending custom metrics from your test run to Grafana Cloud's Prometheus remote write integration, follow the [instructions](https://grafana.com/docs/grafana-cloud/metrics/prometheus/#sending-data-from-prometheus) on their documentation.
+For sending custom metrics from your test run to Grafana Cloud's Prometheus Remote Write integration, follow the [instructions](https://grafana.com/docs/grafana-cloud/metrics/prometheus/#sending-data-from-prometheus) in their documentation.

 As also mentioned in their documentation, you can find the `remoteWriteURL`, username and password for your metrics endpoint by clicking on `Details` in the Prometheus card of the Grafana [Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/).
-When you are [creating an API key](https://grafana.com/docs/grafana-cloud/cloud-portal/create-api-key/) on Grafana Cloud Portal to be used as password, make sure to use `MetricsPublisher` as role.
+When you [create an API key](https://grafana.com/docs/grafana-cloud/cloud-portal/create-api-key/) on the Grafana Cloud Portal to be used as password, make sure to use `MetricsPublisher` as role.

 An example configuration for Grafana Cloud might look like this: